riverwaysoft/php-converter/README.md

 }
 ```

-At the moment there is no strict / loose mode in `dto-converter`.
+At the moment there is no strict / loose mode in `php-converter`.
 It is always strict.
 If you don't know the PHP type just use [mixed](https://www.php.net/manual/en/language.types.declarations.php#language.types.declarations.mixed) type to explicitly convert it to `any`/`Object`.
 It could silently convert such types to TypeScript `any` or Dart `Object` if we needed it.
 But we prefer an explicit approach.
 Feel free to raise an issue if having loose mode makes sense for you.

 ### 2. PHP Type X is not supported
-It means `dto-converter` doesn't know how to convert the type X into TypeScript or Dart.
+It means `php-converter` doesn't know how to convert the type X into TypeScript or Dart.
 If you are using `#[Dto]` attribute you probably forgot to add it to class `X`.
 Example:

 ```php
 #[Dto]